yusing/go-proxy/README.md

 5. Start the container `docker compose up -d`

-6. You may now do some extra configuration
+6. You may now do some extra configuration on WebUI `https://gp.y.z`
-    - With text editor (e.g. Visual Studio Code)
-    - With Web UI via `https://gp.y.z`

 [🔼Back to top](#table-of-content)